ItsAiZEN/PING-a-PONG-game-clone/README.md

 #### Important note

-Make sure you install the PyGame module, use package manager to install, such as:
+Make sure you install the PyGame module, you can use a package manager for installion, such as:

 ```
 pip install pygame